minprog/datarepresentaties/onderwerpen/3 Representaties/text/index.md

-# Text encoding
+# Tekstcodering

-> Beantwoord de vragen die je hieronder tegenkomt.
-Je antwoorden worden beoordeeld op inzet en correctheid (1 punt voor de hele opdracht).
+1. Bestudeer onderstaande uitleg over tekstcodering,
+2. hou goed bij wat je opvalt en wat je leert,
+3. en beantwoord de vragen die in de tekst staan.

+## Plain text

 Files containing plain text are nothing special.
 As you've seen previously, even text is eventually stored in binary format, meaning that it is written in memory or on disk using 0's and 1's.
 In that sense, it's nothing different from formats like MP3 to store music or docx to store text and layout.